The Lantern

 Appearance Resolution

-A separate cheap LLM task determines what each character currently looks like, consulting physical descriptions, clothing records, narrative context, and usage context matching.
+A separate cheap LLM task determines what each character currently looks like, consulting physical descriptions, wardrobe entries, narrative context, and usage context matching.
 Clothing priority follows the conversation: what the narrative says they are wearing takes precedence over stored defaults.
 If the story has moved past a character’s starting outfit, the background reflects that.

 Scene State Tracking